clojit/clojit.github.io/resources.md

 <h3>lambdachine</h3>

-<p> Thomas Schilling had a very simular idea to ours, look at LuaJit and implment a functional language with that architecture.
-Specially usful is reading his PhD Thesis that goes over the inpmentation in some detail. <p>
+<p> Thomas Schilling had a very similar idea to ours, look at LuaJit and implment a functional language with that architecture.
+Specially useful is reading his PhD Thesis, that covers the architecture and implementation of lambdachine in some detail. <p>

-<p> Here is a short list of usful links: <p>
+<p> Here is a short list of useful links: <p>

 <ul>
   <li> <a href="https://github.com/nominolo/lambdachine"> lambdachine </a> </li>